 SILICON IN AGRICULTURE

-Silicon has over a quarter of the total weight of the Earth's crust and is the second most abundant element in the crust after oxygen.
+SILICON is an element that exists in the earth's crust with more than a quarter of the total weight and is the second most abundant element in the earth's crust after oxygen.

-It is never found in the free state , but some minerals such as quartz, feldspar, amethyst, flint, mica, Jasper oé the Opal.
-Therefore it forms part of rocks, granite, sand, clay and generally biological and mineral elements, which constitute the soil in which agricultural crops are grown.
+Silicon is never in free state, but in some minerals such as quartz, feldspar, amethyst, flint, mica, jasper stone, and opal.
+Therefore, it is part of the rocks, granite, clay, generally biological and mineral elements, which constitute the soil in which agricultural crops are grown.

-On the floor of crops is mainly in mineral form ( polymer ) portion of the structure itself ; rock, sand and clay, however, silicon can not be assimilated in mineral form by plants , they absorb only in the form of silicic acid.
-(Organic Silicon).
+The soil where the crops are located is mainly constituted in the form of minerals (polymer) a portion of the soil structure is rock and clay, however, silicon can not be assimilated by plants in mineral form, which absorb only the silicon in the form of silicic acid (Organic Silicon).